vanilla/docs/content/developer/addons/view-overrides.md

 If possible first:

 - Try to accomplish what you're doing using good ol' CSS.
 A strong knowledge of CSS can allow you to make powerful customizations to your Vanilla Forum while being simpler, stabler, and more maintainable.
-The Vanilla Forums markup isn't perfect, but it's a lot easier down the road to tweak a few custom styles then to reconcile a totally custom view with the original if the shape of the data changes, or the view is refactored.
+Even if the markup isn't exactly what you need for *your use case*, it's a lot easier down the road to tweak a few custom styles than to reconcile a totally custom view with the original if the shape of the data changes, or the view is refactored.
+The risk of your own code breaking with future versions of Vanilla is much lower as well.
 - Try to use [event handlers](/developer/addons/events-and-handlers) to accomplish your change.
 Vanilla's event handlers are incredibly powerful and there are events everywhere.

 With that warning out of the way, here's how you can override a view in Vanilla.
 Some plugins and every application contains a views folder.
 To override any file in this folder: